MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 Dynamics 365 Remote Assist on HoloLens 2 is available in the [following languages](/hololens/hololens2-language-support).

-## Does Dynamics 365 Remote Assist support QR-code scanning?

-A HoloLens user can scan a QR code (for example, to go directly to a specific URL when using the browser) from the OS shell (outside of an immersive application).
-You can't scan a QR code from 365 Remote Assist.

 ## How do I stream my HoloLens view to a PC using Miracast?

 The Connect app for wireless projection using Miracast is no longer installed by default, but is available as an optional feature.
 To install the app, select **Settings** > **Apps** > **Optional features** > **Add a feature**, and then install the Wireless Display app.